-In slum settlements of Bangalore, sacred figs came across as hotspots of social activities, in addition to being worshipped.
-Slum dwellers were often seen to be gathering and conversing under the canopy of sacred figs and even carrying out livelihood activities such selling flowers, fruits and vegetables.
-The multifunctional nature of sacred sites in slums was further evident when Ashwath Kattes were used as play grounds by children.
-Tree canopies provide much needed shade from the harsh solar radiations in Bangalore.
-In slums, due to severe space constraints, most trees encountered were small or medium sized.
-The large sized trees with huge canopies were predominantly sacred belonging mainly to the Ficus genera, providing an excellent platform for social activities.
+In slum settlements of Bangalore, sacred figs came across as hotspots of social activities in addition to being worshipped.
+Slum-dwellers were often seen to be gathering and conversing under the canopy of sacred figs and even carrying out livelihood activities such as selling flowers, fruits and vegetables.
+The multifunctional nature of sacred sites in slums was further evident when Ashwath Kattes were used as playgrounds by children.
+Tree canopies provide the much-needed shade from the harsh solar radiation in Bangalore.
+In slums, due to severe space constraints, most trees encountered were small or medium-sized.
+The large-sized trees with huge canopies were predominantly sacred belonging mainly to the Ficus genera, providing an excellent platform for social activities.

 Similar to the sacred fig, most other sacred tree species are native to the region and used in traditional medicine.
-The neem, Banni and Bael are medium sized trees with small or medium sized canopies.
-In popular culture, the leaves of the neem tree are often used to adorn doors on festivals.
+The neem, Banni and Bael are medium-sized trees with small or medium-sized canopies.
+In popular culture, the leaves of the neem tree are often used to adorn doors during festivals.
 During Ugadi, the New Year’s Day in Karnataka and some other southern Indian states, neem leaves (bitter to taste) are consumed with jaggery (sweet to taste) to welcome the New Year wholeheartedly—accepting both bitter-sweet experiences that it may bring along.
 The healing properties of neem are widely recognised by people.
 In Bangalore, many residents are often seen consuming neem leaves early in the morning as part of daily health upkeep.
 In and around a few parks of Bangalore, juice vendors are frequently spotted in the morning, selling various herbal drinks, including fresh neem juice.
-The banyan tree, on the other hand, is a huge-trunked tree with dense canopy and areal roots.
+The banyan tree, on the other hand, is a huge-trunked tree with a dense canopy and areal roots.
 It is the national tree of India and often considered a heritage tree.
-Within the Bangalore urban district, is one such 400 year old individual called the Big Banyan Tree—a heritage tree that also attracts tourists.
-Children are commonly seen playing with the areal roots of banyan trees across the city.
-In general, sacred trees are intertwined with the social, cultural and economic elements of the society.
+Within the Bangalore urban district is one such 400-year-old individual called the Big Banyan Tree—a heritage tree that also attracts tourists.
+Children are commonly seen playing with the aerial roots of banyan trees across the city.
+In general, sacred trees are intertwined with the social, cultural and economic elements of society.

 Chandrakanth MG, JK Gilless, V Gowramma and MG Nagaraja.
 1990.
 Temple forests in India’s forest development.
 Agroforestry Systems 11 (3) (September): 199–211.